12 Signs You Have a Problem with Alcohol

 Each program is specifically designed to generate positive behaviors in place of the negative and harmful action of turning to alcohol.
 Therapy at Muse is intended to create a safe environment for everyone to work together toward the same goal.
 Group and individual treatments are tailored to meet the needs of each individual in their personal journey.

-At Muse Treatment, we know that addiction doesn’t end when you complete your time in treatment.
-Once you’re ready to transition back to your life at home, you’ll continue to receive support for relapse prevention, help in seeking employment, connecting with 12-step meetings, participating in our alumni program, and more.
-We want to make sure you have all the tools and resources you need to give you the best possible chance of leading a successful and sober life.
+At Muse Treatment, we recognize that the journey with addiction doesn’t conclude once you complete your time in treatment.
+Once you’re prepared to transition back to your life at home, not only will you continue to receive support for relapse prevention, assistance in seeking employment, and connections to 12-step meetings, but you can also check Optum Insurance for coverage options regarding our post-treatment services.
+Additionally, you’re encouraged to participate in our alumni program and more.
+Our commitment is to ensure you have every tool and resource at your disposal, giving you the best possible chance of leading a successful and sober life.

 If you or a loved one needs help with alcohol addiction, please call Muse Treatment at 800-426-1818 today.
 Every call is important to us and will be kept confidential.
 Medical professionals and addiction specialists are here, ready to help.